Jets’ McCown still leads, competes even as Darnold emerges

 He has graciously handled the many ups and downs during his career.
 Those experiences help McCown balance his competitive nature and the willingness to help those trying to take his job.

 “I think for me, it’s just a personal thing,” McCown said.
 “At the end of the day, you go to work and you work as hard as you can and you help as many people as you can.
-And when you lay down and you can have peace in your heart at night, and you know that I did all you could that day, and then you sleep good.
+And when you lay down and you can have peace in your heart at night, and you know that I did all I could that day, and then you sleep good.
 That’s what I learned growing up and that’s all I know.”

 McCown takes nothing for granted and that’s something he has stressed to the young players in camp, and not just the quarterbacks.
 He’s the closest example of a player-coach you could find in the NFL, a mentor who seems destined to be in charge of a team someday.